nineinchnick/yii2-usr/README.md

 # User model example

-A sample ExampleUser and ExampleUserUsedPassword models along with database migrations are provided respectively in the 'components', 'models' and 'migrations' folders.
+A sample ExampleUser and ExampleUserUsedPassword models along with database migrations are provided respectively in the 'models' and 'migrations' folders.

 They could be used as-is by extending from or copying to be modified to better suit a project.